 The 96th Annual Meeting of the Northwest Scientific Association will take place in Olympia, Washington, from March 23 - 27.
 2026.
 The meeting will be held on the campus of The Evergreen State College.

-Special sessions associated with plenary themes are being developed, and field trips on earthquake paleoecology, ecological restoration, and lichenology are being organized for Monday, 23 and Friday, 27 March.
+Special sessions associated with plenary themes are being developed, and field trips on earthquake ecology, ecological restoration, and lichenology are being organized for Monday, 23 and Friday, 27 March.
 A welcome social event in Olympia will precede the first day of conference presentations and affordable accommodation will be available on campus.

 We will add more information to this webpage as the event approaches, so check back regularly.
 If you have an urgent question, please email the event organizer, Dr. Dylan Fischer (fischerd "at" evergreen "dot" edu) of The Evergreen State College, or the NWSA website manager (contact "dot" nwsa ""dot" webmaster "at" gmail "dot" com).